-Over the past 2 years we’ve seen multiple ransomware attacks on healthcare organizations coupled with the pressure of COVID-19 pandemics.
+Over the past three years, we’ve seen multiple ransomware attacks on healthcare organizations coupled with the pressure of COVID-19 pandemic.
 It became clear these organizations need to improve their IT security.
-To help them, SpinOne experts created the list of Cybersecurity Best Practices for Healthcare Organizations 2022.
+To help them, SpinOne experts created the list of Cybersecurity Best Practices for Healthcare Organizations in 2023.

 This past year saw many unprecedented events.
 First and foremost, the COVID-19 global pandemic affected lives everywhere.
 It changed how people socialized, went to school, and worked.
 Organizations also saw a paradigm shift in the way they did business.
-Most businesses shifted a majority of their workforce to remote office locations to follow shelter in place mandates.
-Now in 2021, many are still working from home.
+Most businesses shifted a majority of their workforce to remote office locations to follow shelter-in-place mandates.
+Now in 2023, many are still working from home.

 Unprecedented threats against healthcare